sboorlagadda/node-gemfire/README.md

 });
 ```

-For more information, please see the full [API documentation](doc/api.md).
+For more information, please see the [API documentation](doc/api.md).

 If you are using Cloud Foundry a sample can be [found here.](doc/cloud_foundary.md)